 Make the sugared cranberries

-- In a small saucepan, dissolve ⅓ cup water with ⅓ cup granulated sugar over medium heat.
+- In a saucepan, dissolve ⅓ cup water with ⅓ cup granulated sugar over medium heat.
 Bring to a low simmer and then turn off the heat.
 Add the cranberries and stir to coat.
 Using a slotted spoon, remove the cranberries from the pan (leave the liquid behind) and transfer them to a cooling rack.
 Let them cool completely for at least 1 hour.

 - Then, roll the cranberries on the remaining ½ cup of granulated sugar until coated.
 Note: These can be made ahead, refrigerate in an airtight container for up to 2 days.